Delni/mercury/README.md

  * Manage beneficiaries and categories in the settings
  * `MacOS` TouchBar integration
  * Choose your (theme) side
+ * Translated in English & French

- *Next to come : advanced filters, TouchBar improvements, i18n...*
+ *Next to come : advanced filters, TouchBar improvements, ...*

 # How to use
 Clone the GitHub repository.
 You need [Node.js](https://nodesjs.org) and [npm](https://npmjs.com) installed your system.
 Go to terminal: